Stadion Grbavica: 2016–2020: Extensive renovations and expansion

-2018–2020: Pitch replacement and eastern stand roof built

 In May 2018, a new pitch with a drainage system was completed.
 The new pitch was replaced in July 2018.

 In December 2019, the construction of the new roof on the eastern stand of the stadium begun.
 In March 2020, the construction was finished, with Željezničar playing its first game with the new roof against Tuzla City on 8 March 2020.

+2025–present: Renovation and expansion of the southern stand

+In July 2025, the renovation and expansion of the southern stand started.

 Location

-The stadium is located in the Grbavica neighbourhood, under the Šanac Hill which was traversed by railway tracks.
-When the train was passing over the stadium, it would sound its horn to salute the crowd.
-Nowadays, the old railway is no longer in use.
-There are however trolleybuses that pass by the stadium and visitors are able to come to the stadium using other modes of public transportation as well.
-The tramway line is also very close near the Socijalno station, which is located 600 meters away from the stadium.
+The stadium is situated in the Grbavica neighborhood, at the foot of Šanac Hill, which was once traversed by railway tracks of the Bosnian Eastern Railway.
+When trains passed near the stadium, they would blow their horns as a salute to the crowd.
+Today, the old railway is no longer in operation.
+However, trolleybuses continue to run past the stadium, and visitors can also reach it via various other forms of public transportation.
+Additionally, the tram line runs nearby, with Socijalno station located approximately 600 meters from the stadium.